|A through C||D through H||I through O||P through R||S through Z|

 Any ad unit that is not at the highest level in a multi-level ad unit hierarchy.
 Can also be called "child" or "descendant" depending on context.

-The primary ad in a roadblock, which allows for the synchronization of ads on the same web page.
+The primary ad in a roadblock, which allows for the synchronization of ads on the same webpage or app.

 Targeting type that stands for Metropolitan area.